European and International Business Management

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.
 See the Language Centre for more details.

 Compulsory modules are taught during the first six months in Deusto-Bilbao and Audencia-Nantes, and elective modules taught during the Spring period at Bradford.
 Students must simultaneously prepare a dissertation.
 After the Dissertation's viva and the electives' exams at Bradford, students undertake a tutored internship of three to six months.

 The second term (January-March) offers more advanced courses, so that postgraduates can solve real case-studies of international companies using management tools with a sound technical basis.

-Regarding the contents of the Master's, the distribution of the credits is as follows:
+The distribution of the credits is as follows:

 October - March

 4 modules (Bradford)